 GitHub Integration

-Integrate with GitHub to perform checks against your repositories and define services through config-as-code with opslevel.yml.
+Integrate with GitHub to perform checks against your repositories and define services through config-as-code with opslevel.yml, and view API Docs.

 OpsLevel supports two methods to authenticate our GitHub integration: